rabbitmq/rabbitmq-website/site/parameters.md

 just overwrite regular policy values.
 They enforce limits but try to not override user-provided policies where possible.

+When the same key is provided by both [client-provided `x-arguments`](./queues.html#optional-arguments) and by a user policy, the former take precedence.

+However, if an operator policy is also used, that will take precedence over the client-provided arguments, too.
+Operator policies are a protection mechanism and override client-provided values and user policy values.

+Use operator policies to introduce guardrails for application-controlled parameters related to resource use (e.g. peak disk space usage).

 ### <a id="operator-policy-definition" class="anchor" href="#operator-policy-definition">Defining Operator Policies</a>

 Operator policies are defined in a way very similar to regular (user) policies.